oliversavio/oliversavio.github.io/_posts/2017-01-17-java8-features-I-learnt-writing-an-access-log-summarizer.markdown

 Comparator<Metric> comparator = Comparator.comparingLong(Metric::getCount);
 Collections.sort(filetredMetrics, comparator.reversed());
 {% endhighlight %}
-The code above is sorting a collection on `Metric` objects using the `count` value in descending order.
+The code above is sorting a collection of `Metric` objects using the `count` value in descending order.

 The `comparingLong()` method specifies that the `count` values are of type `Long`, hence reducing the cost of auto-boxing and boxing incurred when using the the more generic `comparing()` method.